Mezőcsát: History

 The area has been inhabited since ancient times.
+A necropolis from the Bronze Age was excavated from 1958 until 1962 and contains 40 burials.
 In 1067 a monastery was founded here.
 At this time the village was called Csát and it had two separate parts: Szabadcsát, where freemen lived, and Lakcsát where serfs lived.

 During the Mongol invasion of Hungary Mezőcsát was destroyed.
 It was mentioned again only in the 1330s.
 After the battle of Mezőkeresztes it was abandoned again, but people settled in the area once more when Borsod comitatus was ruled from Transylvania under Ruling Prince Gábor Bethlen.
 In 1686 the Imperial forces burnt Mezőcsát down, but in a document from 1698 it is mentioned as a town with right to hold a market, so it must have been a significant town then.
 The inhabitants took part in the revolution against the Habsburgs in 1848-49, and the imperial forces burnt the village again.

 After 1867 Mezőcsát prospered, the railway line reached the village; mills were built and banks were opened.

 In World War I, Mezőcsát lost 176 of its residents.
 The monument on Heroes Square, the main square of Mezőcsát, was erected to their memory.
 During World War II the Jewish inhabitants were deported.
 On 7 November 1944, the Soviet army occupied the village.

 During the next few decades Mezőcsát prospered, even though its role as centre of the area was taken over by the newly built town of Tiszaújváros.
 On 1 January 1991, Mezőcsát regained its town status.

+Jewish history of Mezőcsat

+Jewish community

+Jews began settling in Mezőcsát (then part of the Kingdom of Hungary) during the second half of the 18th century.
+The Jewish community was officially organized in the early 19th century.
+The community included eight surrounding villages: Tiszadorogma, Tiszakeszi, Tiszatarján, Igrici, Hejőpapi, Emőd, Nemesbikk, and Hejőbába.

+The original synagogue was destroyed in a fire.
+In 1880 (Hebrew year 5640 – תר"מ), a new synagogue was constructed, which still stands today.
+A Talmud Torah was established in 1878 (תרל"ח), and the town's yeshiva was founded by Rabbi Yaakov Tannenbaum leter Chief rabbi of Putnok ("Nehar Efarsemon").
+Leadership later passed to his brother Rabbi Shraga Tzvi Tannenbaum ("Neteh Sorek") and continued through future generations.